csc-training/linux-1/01-Introduction.md

 ## Exercises

-1. Some communities are well organised.
+1. Communities can be structured in many ways.
 Visit the [Debian Community page](https://www.debian.org/intro/index#community).
-2. Some communities are 'just' discussion forums.
+2. Communities can take the form of discussion forums.
 Visit the [Gentoo discussion forums](https://forums.gentoo.org/).
-3. Some communities are built around the commercial nature of distribution.
+3. Communities can be built around the commercial nature of distribution.
 Visit the [Red Hat Community](https://access.redhat.com/community/) pages.
-4. :cactus: Some communities need to have rules to function properly.
+4. :cactus: Communities may need definitive rules to function properly.
 Visit the [documentation pages for the Linux kernel development community](https://www.kernel.org/doc/html/v4.14/process/index.html). :cactus:

 > [!IMPORTANT]
-> Remember that most members of any community volunteer their time and new members should act accordingly.
+> Remember that most members of any community volunteer their time and members should act accordingly.

 # Evolution of Linux